ryanramage/schema-sheets-cli/README.md

 Schema sheets is in alpha right now.
 The underlying db spec is not being migrated as we work on features.
 So when we release new code, if you use a new version you may have to clear out your data dir, and have data loss.

-On osx to clear schema sheets, do the following
+On MacOS to clear schema sheets, do the following

 ```
 ~/Library/Application Support